 “The present generation of economists has witnessed not only a world-wide depression of unusual severity and duration but also a subsequent period of halting and unsatisfactory recovery.”

 Historian and public intellectual Gerald Heard thought the same about general humanity.
 He wrote:

 “No one can look at civilization to-day without the liveliest concern.
 That is a truism - a truism so painfully obvious that we have ceased to be able to respond to it.
 We turn impatiently away - away to our pleasures or our preoccupations, our amusements or our causes.”

-Such motivations, normally subconscious, have afflicted public intellectuals for as long as recorded history.
+And so back in history it continues.
+As long as we have written about current events, we have written that things are worse than ever.
 The ancient Dao De Jing is traditionally said to be authored by Lao Zi.
 He was convinced that civilisation itself was a mistake, which had diverted people from the Dao (true way) and people had become unethical as a result.
 "Laozi looked back to a Golden Age of agrarian simplicity, when people lived in small villages with no technology, no art or culture, and no war".
 The solution to the problems of Lao Zi's time was, he argued, to abandon the goal-directed ethos of civilisation, and therefore find The Way, and rediscover how things ought to be.
 Needless to say, not many sociologists have gone that far in their warnings against modern society.23

 “This is the most important time in history.
 Now I imagine that every generation before ours would say that [...] but this time it is really true, ok, honest!
 Now - it really is.”